MichaelEniolade/movies/README.md

 5. Save any changes you've made to the files.

-6. Delete the fresh_tomatoes.html file
+6. Delete the fresh_tomatoes.html,fresh_tomatoes.pyc and media.pyc  file

 7. Open movies.py and run through a compiler to generate a new fresh_tomatoes.html file.